Rhythm Method Calculator

 Calculate your fertility phases with the Rhythm Method (also known as Knaus-Ogino Method), a calendar based method.
 As a conception tool, Rhythm can be highly effective for getting pregnant as it identifies a more expansive fertility window by using your shortest and longest cycles.

-Member? login and your tracking history fills in the last period, average cycle; and recent shortest/longest cycles, if calculable, with chart at right/below.
+Member?
+Login and your tracking history fills in the last period, average cycle; your recent shortest and longest cycles, if calculable, are filled in from your recent cycle length chart (on right or below).

 days.